LimitPoint/ScaleVideo/README.md

 2. And an [ObservableObject] (`ScaleVideoObservable`) that manages the user interaction to scale and play video files.
 3. The [AVFoundation] and [vDSP] code (`ScaleVideo`) that reads, scales and writes video files.

+### ScaleVideoApp

+Videos to scale are imported from Files using [fileImporter] and exported to Files using [fileExporter]

 ### ScaleVideo

 Scaling video is performed using [AVFoundation] and [vDSP].